 The most serious offense under the robbery statute is armed robbery.
 In short, an armed robbery is a theft committed using force or the threat of force and the person must have had a dangerous weapon present when the crime was committed.

 When an armed robbery is committed with a firearm present, then it becomes an even more serious offense.
 That individual faces an additional 15 years in prison added on to the original Class X sentence handed down by the court.
 When a person fires or discharges a firearm during an armed robbery, then that person will receive an additional 20 years added on to any punishment given out.
-When a person uses a firearm that causes great bodily harm or death to another person, then the person will receive an additional 25 years or up to a term of natural life in addition to the sentence imposed by the court.
+When a person uses a firearm that causes great bodily harm or death to another person, then the person may receive an additional 25 years or up to a term of natural life in addition to the sentence imposed by the court.

 What Is Burglary?